Allyctric/Glowbug-Club-PCB-v3/README.md

 <!-- GETTING STARTED -->
 ## Welcome

-This PCB was created to teach people how to solder, and to be passed out as gifts at SOAK 2022 in Oregon.
+This PCB was created to teach people how to solder, and to be passed out to the honorary new members of the glow club @ SOAK 2022.
-The designs are free to be redesigned however you'd like.
+The designs are free to be modified however you'd like.

 ### Build it!

-Components are easy to source and assemble!
+Components are easy to source and assemble.
 Uses a [generic AAA single battery holder x2](https://www.mouser.com/ProductDetail/12BH412-GR), your favorite 5mm LED!  (we like these [colorchanging ones](https://www.amazon.com/Multicolor-Flashing-Changing-Electronics-Components/dp/B01C19END2/ref=sr_1_13?crid=3ENC4HC6ILEX9&keywords=slow+flash+led+5mm&qid=1654971525&sprefix=slow+flash+led+5mm%2Caps%2C144&sr=8-13)), and this
 [tiny switch](https://www.mouser.com/ProductDetail/642-MHSS1105) to conserve your battery power